daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \textrm{Humans are not like billiard balls, universal rules are hard to come by.}

-We are building models based on very Precisely defined assumptions, usually assuming things like a 'Single representative consumer'.
+We are building models based on very precisely defined assumptions, usually assuming things like a 'single representative consumer'.
 These models are seductive and very helpful for clearly conveying insights.

 However, when it comes to applying these things to the real world, or testing these models, be careful;  people may differ and they may change and they may have multiple motives.